 RELATED: If you’re headed to New England over the holidays, find out what to pack for a winter trip to New England.
 [Free Printable Checklist]

 The Breakers was the Vanderbilt family’s summer “cottage,” located in Newport, Rhode Island.
-It is considered the most grand of the Newport mansions.
+It is considered the grandest of the Newport mansions.
 The 70-room, 5-floor structure is now a museum managed by the Preservation Society of Newport County.